-a) Useful lives of Property, plant and equipment
+a) Useful lives of Property, Plant and Equipment

-The useful lives of Property, plant and equipment are assessed using the following indicators to inform potential future use and value from disposal and impairment:
+The useful lives of Property, Plant and Equipment are assessed using the following indicators to inform potential future use and value from disposal and impairment:

-- The condition of the asset based on the assessment of experts employed by IESALC. - The nature of the asset, its susceptibility and adaptability to changes in technology and processes. - The nature of the processes in which the asset is deployed. - · Availability of funding to replace the asset; and - Changes in the market in relation to the asset b) Employee benefits:
+- the condition of the asset based on the assessment of experts employed by IESALC; - the nature of the asset, its susceptibility and adaptability to changes in technology and processes; - the nature of the processes in which the asset is deployed; - availability of funding to replace the asset; and - changes in the market in relation to the asset.

-Note 2.7 provides information on the determined current useful lives.
+Note 2.8 provides information on the determined current useful lives.